For the best web experience, please use IE11+, Chrome, Firefox, or Safari

 What is Role-Based Access Control (RBAC)

-In today's interconnected world, businesses handle vast amounts of sensitive data.
-Whether it's personal information, financial records or internal communications, it’s critical to ensure that the right people have access to the right resources.
+Businesses handle vast amounts of sensitive data - whether it's personal information, financial records or internal communications.
+Ensuring the right people have access to the right resources is essential.

 Imagine if anyone in an organization could access any file or system they wanted.
 An intern could access the production database, or a contractor could view confidential business strategies.
 It would lead to chaos and skyrocket the risk of data breaches.